Parzival1918/MSEHouseStyle/README.md

 # MSEHouseStyle
 This is the documentation for the MSEHouseStyle class for LATEX.

-Read the documentation to know how to use it.
+Read the PDF documentation to know how to use it.